Magamuni

-Magamuni has won several international awards from various film festivals across the world.
+The film has won several international awards from various film festivals across the world.

 Plot

 The film travels back and forth between two characters.
 Magadevan is a cab driver in Chennai and also works as a thug for a corrupt politician named Muthurajan.
-Muniraj is a good Samaritan and organic farmer who believes in Swami Vivekananda's teachings, thinks the world of Tamil literature, and lives in a village near Erode.
+Muniraj is a Good Samaritan and organic farmer who believes in Swami Vivekananda's teachings, thinks the world of Tamil literature, and lives in a village near Erode.
 It is made clear that Maga is an atheist while Muni practices yoga and spreads the word of Hinduism.

-Maga thinks the world of his wife Viji and five-year-old son.
+Maga thinks the world of his wife Viji and five-year-old son Prabha.
 He is also trying to turn a new leaf and leave the world of crime.
 Muni, on the other hand, is happy living with his loving mother.
-He wants to be a "Nitya Brahmachari" (bachelor), and at the same time, impart knowledge to students.
+He wants to be a "Nitya Brahmachari" (bachelor) and at the same time, impart knowledge to students.
 Deepa is a journalism student and the daughter of a local landlord named Jayaraman, who is in awe of the soft-spoken Muni.
 Trouble erupts for Maga when one of Muthuraj's rivals, Guru Narayanan, tries to fix him in an earlier murder case, which was planned by him for Muthuraj.
 Muthuraj, in order to save himself and his nephew, enters into connivance with the police and makes Maga the bad guy.
 At the same time, Jayaraman does not like his daughter moving around with Muni, a lower-caste man, and wants to eliminate him.

-Jayaraman plans to kill Muni via snakebite in his farm; however, Muni is saved and admitted on the hospital by Deepa.
+Jayaraman plans to kill Muni via a snakebite in his farm; however, Muni is saved and admitted on the hospital by Deepa.
 Meanwhile, Maga is framed for the murder of Guru Narayanan's brother Surya Narayanan and is wanted by the police.
 Maga plans to escape to Vizag with his family and lead a normal life.
 He requests Muthuraj to pay him his balance money so that he can start a new life.
 However, he does not know that Muthuraj has betrayed him by disclosing his whereabouts to the police and Guru Narayanan.
 While Maga is on the way to meet Muthuraj, he is chased and shot by the police.
 Maga, despite being severely wounded, escapes the place by boarding a goods train.